mendix/cf-mendix-buildpack/DEVELOPING.md

 * `lint` : ensures that code adheres to our standards
 * `build` : builds the buildpack, i.e. updates / fetches all dependencies that need to be in source control, including all runtime Python dependencies as wheels, and compresses it to `dist/`

-### Vendoring Dependencies

-You can include ("vendor in") any dependency you want in your build by adding it to `vendor/` directory.
-This will ensure that the dependency is packaged in the buildpack artifact.
-This is especially useful for testing dependencies you have built yourself locally, but are not available online yet.

-The dependency resolution will detect dependencies in `vendor/` regardless of subdirectory.
-The only condition is that you use the same file name as the dependency you would like to vendor in instead of getting it online.

 ## Testing

 We have split up tests into unit tests, which do not need to fully start a Mendix application, and integration tests, which do.